 I received my Physics education at the University of Salamanca in my native Spain (Licenciado, 1992-1997) and at the University of Bristol (PhD, 1997-2001) where I completed a thesis on unconventional superconductors under the supervision of the late Balazs L. Gyorffy.
 I then moved to Brazil, where I held a postdoctoral position in the University of Sao Paulo at Sao Carlos (2002) and worked with Luiz Oliveira and Klaus Capelle on proximity effects in superconductors and with Vivaldo L. Campo on electronic statates in small-world networks.

 One year later I moved back to the U.K. to take up a research fellowship at the University of Birmingham (2003-2005).
 In Birmingham I started new collaborations with my supervisor Andy Schofield, with Chris Hooley and, later, with Sam Carr.
-During this time my research interests broadened further to include quantum liquid crystal states and the Poeranchuk instability and ultra-cold atoms.
-After Birmingham, I became the Atlas Research Fellow in Condensed Matter Theory at the ISIS Facility in the STFC Rutherford Appleton Laboratory, in Harwell, and at St. Catherine's College, Oxford (2005-2010).
+During this time my research interests broadened further to include quantum liquid crystal states and the Pomeranchuk instability and ultra-cold atoms.
+After Birmingham, I took up the Atlas Research Fellowship in Condensed Matter Theory at the ISIS Facility in the STFC Rutherford Appleton Laboratory, in Harwell, and at St. Catherine's College, Oxford (2005-2010).
 At RAL I developed a keen interest in extending, through my theoretical research, the capabilities of large-scale facilities employed in condensed matter research, including the muon and neutron instruments at the ISIS spallation neutron source.